Migrating Navigation Collections and Pagelets November 4, 2008

 A Custom Message on the Signon Page (part 2) November 6, 2007

-Posted by Tipster in Oracle, PIA, PeopleSoft.4 comments
+Posted by Duncan in Oracle, PeopleSoft, PIA.

 One of the criticisms that could be leveled at the previous post ‘A Custom Message on the Signon Page’ and its attempt to provide ‘Message of the Day’ functionality is that it’s static.
 If you need to change the message, you need to bounce the PIA.
 At some clients this would be fine – and at others not – so another solution was needed.